Amma Asante: Early life and education

-Writing and directing career
+Writing and directing

-Asante's career started when she first attended a performing arts school that allowed her to draft her first sitcom script.
-Later, she became a child actress and made her first appearances on television in Grange Hill and Desmond's.
 In her late teens, Asante left acting and worked in screenwriting with a development deal from Chrysalis.
 She founded a production company, Tantrum Films, where she wrote and produced two series of the BBC Two drama Brothers and Sisters (1998).

-A Way of Life
+Asante has since developed film projects in both the UK and US.

 Asante used Tantrum Films to make her directorial debut with a feature film, A Way of Life (2004).
-It was developed and financed through the UK Film Council and produced by Peter Edwards, Patrick Cassavetti and Golden Globe Award and BAFTA Award winner Charlie Hanson.
-Her first film, A Way of Life, focused on the life of a single mother, played by Stephanie James.
+It was developed and financed through the UK Film Council and was produced by Peter Edwards, Patrick Cassavetti and Golden Globe Award and BAFTA Award winner Charlie Hanson.
+A Way of Life focused on the life of a single mother, played by Stephanie James.
 It details the reality of a woman who recounts the suicidal death of her mother and the presence of foster care.
 It also introduces her brother Gavin, played by Nathan Jones, who was also taken into foster care.
-As a young 17-year-old, Leigh Anne (Stephanie James), finds it difficult to get by, especially due to the medical expenses that her daughter Eli Williams, incurred.
-It also touches on the theme of cultural conflict, with their neighbour Hassan Osman (played by Oliver Haden), who had been the victim of a beating, after being accused of reporting Leigh Anne to social services for child neglect.
+As a young 17-year-old, Leigh Anne (Stephanie James) finds it difficult to get by, especially due to the medical expenses that her daughter Eli Williams incurred.
+The film also touches on the theme of cultural conflict, involving their neighbour Hassan Osman (played by Oliver Haden), who had been the victim of a beating, after being accused of reporting Leigh Anne to social services for child neglect.
 The film has been described as "one of the most warmly received UK titles in the London Film Festival in the autumn and a harrowing drama in social realist mode".
-On 17 January 2005, the Times said: "She is one of the most exciting prospects in British cinema to emerge in the past 12 months."
+On 17 January 2005, The Times said of Asante: "She is one of the most exciting prospects in British cinema to emerge in the past 12 months."